Folds/english/README.md

 * Choosing what language to emit
   (such as C, CLR, Java byte code, x86 assembly, or something else).
 * Language syntax (such as keywords, namespaces, et cetera).
+* Deciding how to organize source code files and/or folders.

 It is practical to develop in English.
 The Osmosian Order (www.osmosian.com) has developed